theNewDynamic/oregonsadventurecoast.com/content/sitepages/tribal-heritage-the-confederated-tribes-of-the-coos-lower-umpqua-and-siuslaw-indians.md

 Our Ancestors were keen observers of the life around them.
 For hundreds of generations, our understanding of seasonal fluctuations, the best practices to gather essential, nourishing foods and the interplay between the two, has been incredibly valuable, detailed and nuanced.

-On the landscape, we can see the evidence of past stewardship and practice if we look in the forests, along the shorelines and in the estuaries.
+On the landscape, we can see the evidence of past stewardship and practice if we look in the forests, along the shorelines, and in the estuaries.

 Traditional knowledge was used to implement stewardship practices that supported an abundance of resources.
 Today, we draw on the traditional knowledge passed down to us, as well as methods of western science to monitor our important places and track the changes happening in our homelands and waters due to climate change.